KDRS-SA/search-and-view-docs/_docs/xml/rubyview.md

 ---
 layout: xml
-title: customview
+title: rubyview
 parent: XML View
 ---
-You can make a custom view if you want advanced layout or features.
+You can make a Ruby View if you want advanced layout or features.
+This is a HTML file with some embedded Ruby.
 Make a file e.g. `vendor/school_app/_diploma.html.erb`
 You can edit both the data and the presentation.
 See section "Ruby View" in documentation.

 {% highlight xml %}
     <table>
-        <customview>diploma</customview>
+        <rubyview>diploma</rubyview>
 {% endhighlight %}

 Data from the xml file will be available in `@docs`